arkency/posts/posts/2021-01-12-gradual-automation-in-ruby.md

 ## An example

 The original example is in Python.
 This is how I once did it in Ruby.
-I hereby announce another name for this technique — **Puts-Driven Automation**, or **Puts-First Automation** — at first you `puts` what has to be done, then you gradually automate, when you think it's worth it.
+You can see why it's called _Puts-First Automation_ — at first you `puts` what has to be done, and you're happy to have your steps documented.
+Then you gradually automate, only when you think it's worth it.
 You can see here how one step is done manualy, and the other is automated.

 ```ruby
 STEPS = [